-A course of eight or more lessons in Perspective will be commenced in February.
+A course of eight or more lessons in Perspective will be

+commenced in February.

-Dr. George McClellan will begin his course of lectures on Art Anatomy on Monday, November 9th, at 41⁄2 o'clock.
+Dr. George McClellan will begin his course of lectures on Art Anatomy on Monday, November 10th, at 41/2 o'clock.

-These lectures will be given regularly every Monday afternoon at 41/2 o'clock throughout the winter.
+These lectures will be given regularly every Thursday evening at 81/2 o'clock and Monday afternoon at 41/2 o'clock throughout the winter.
 They will be illustrated by diagrams, preparations, models, photographs and extempore drawings on the blackboard.
 Dissections of the muscles will be shown to the class, and such demonstrations on the cadaver will be made as are valuable and important to art students.
-Special attention will be given to the mechanism of the joints, to their action, and to the natural postures of the body in repose; also to the prominences of the skeleton as affecting the outline, to the inter-action of the muscles, on which in life depends the contour of the body, and the fine surface-marking due to the disposition of fatty tissue and the relative elasticity of the skin, a study so essential to the artist in order to faithfully represent the human form in drawing, painting or sculpture.
+Special attention will be given to the mechanism of the joints, to their action, and the natural postures of the body in repose; also to the prominences of the skeleton as affecting the outline, to the inter-action of the muscles, on which in life depends the contour of the body, and the fine surface-marking due to the disposition of fatty tissue and the relative elasticity of the skin, a study so essential to the artist in order to faithfully represent the human form in drawing, painting or sculpture.